bitmark-inc/docs/pages/bitmark-references/bitmark-node-software/security.md

 # Blockchain Security

-The Bitmark Property System uses digital signatures and cryptographic hashes to secure its transactions and blocks.
+The Bitmark blockchain uses digital signatures and cryptographic hashes to secure its transactions and blocks.

 ## Transactions